BIGJRA/BIGJRA.github.io/rejuv.md

 | **Clefairy** | 1        |

-Come here on a Saturday night and you'll be able to get a *Moon Stone* and catch a Clefairy without having to wait for the 1% encounter**.**
+Come here on a Saturday night and you'll be able to get a *Moon Stone* and catch a Clefairy without having to wait for the 1% encounter.
 Also here is *TM58 Sky Drop,* a hidden *Dusk Ball,* and:

 ZCell 025: Moon Field